Have you ever just felt like another number? I’m sure you have because at one point or another aren’t we “just another number?”

 Movies; books and displays all portray maybe something that most people maybe fail to grasp.
 Who after watching “Titanic” didn’t fall in love with the characters of Jack and Rose.

-In fact, there is victim(227) buried in the Titanic section at this cemetery.
+In fact, there is a victim(227) buried in the Titanic section at this cemetery.
 He shovelled coal to feed the massive engines in the bowels of the ship.
 Not a fancy or very glorious job.

 His name was: